Probabilistic NDVI Forecasting from Sparse Satellite Time Series and Weather Covariates

 \section{Materials}

 In this study, we use the GreenEarthNet dataset~\cite{benson2024}, which provides spatio-temporal data cubes coupling cloud-masked Sentinel-2 image sequences with meteorological time series.
-The dataset includes 24{,}861 data cubes over Europe from 2017 to 2022; each cube includes 30 cloud-masked Sentinel-2 images at 5-day intervals ($128 \times 128$ pixels spanning $2.56 \times 2.56$ km) and 150 daily meteorological observations\footnote{Wind speed, relative humidity, shortwave down-welling radiation, rainfall, sea-level pressure, and temperature.}.
-Following the official dataset split, we use the train subset, covering the period 2017--2019, for model training, and the validation subset, corresponding to year 2020, for validation.
-The Sentinel-2 images include blue (B02), green (B03), red (B04), and near infrared (B8A) bands at a spatial resolution of 20m, from which NDVI is computed as:
+The dataset includes 24{,}061 data cubes over Europe from 2017 to 2022; each cube comprises 30 cloud-masked Sentinel-2 images at 5-day intervals ($128 \times 128$ pixels spanning $2.56 \times 2.56$ km) and 150 daily meteorological observations.
+Following the official split, the train subset (2017--2019) is used for model training and the validation subset (2020) as the test set for final evaluation.

+The Sentinel-2 images include blue (B02), green (B03), red (B04), and near-infrared (B8A) bands at 20\,m resolution, from which NDVI is computed as:

-A pre-processing pipeline has been implemented to enrich the data cubes with climate information and extract NDVI time series from the cube images, as illustrated in~\autoref{fig:methods} (panel \textit{a}).
-We then developed a procedure to extract temporal NDVI series from the data cubes.
-For each cube, pixels are selected from each satellite image based on cloud coverage.
-NDVI is then calculated by averaging the values of the selected pixels for each time step, generating a temporal NDVI series to be analyzed together with the meteorological time series.
-This choice prioritizes the physical reliability of the vegetation signal, at the cost of an irregular temporal sampling induced by cloud masking.
+A pre-processing pipeline extracts NDVI time series from the data cube and enriches them with meteorological covariates.
+For each cube, cloudy pixels are excluded via the dataset cloud mask, and NDVI is computed by averaging the remaining valid pixels at each acquisition timestamp.
+When a Sentinel-2 overpass is fully obscured by clouds, no valid NDVI measurement is available and the acquisition is treated as missing.
+This approach preserves the physical reliability of the vegetation signal at the cost of an irregular temporal sampling.